apamo/QlikSenseCM2SaaS/introduction to Qlik Sense SaaS security.md

 ![image](https://user-images.githubusercontent.com/12411165/166661328-ab1adef5-e7fe-4700-bde6-489524504fb8.png)

-note: that when you receive your session cookie, you can just open the hub an app, or do anything you like with the APIs.
+Note: that when you receive your session cookie, you can just open the hub an app, or do anything you like with the APIs.

 #### JWT contents
 Before we go into the details, what is a JWT?
 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.